Craig-Hudson/The-SmokeHouse/README.md

 [tiny.png](https://tinypng.com/) - To reduce the file size of my images for better website performance

-[image resizer](https://imageresizer.com/) - To reduce any unnecessary height and width on photos, also minimizing file size
+[Image resizer](https://imageresizer.com/) - To reduce any unnecessary height and width on photos, also minimizing file size

 [visily](https://app.visily.ai/) To create my wireframes.

+[W3School](https://www.w3schools.com/) To refer to anything CSS related that i may have been unsure of

 ## Deployment & Local Development